osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex1-submit-refresher.md

         Requirements = (HAS_CVMFS_oasis_opensciencegrid_org =?= TRUE)

     Try to do this step without looking at materials from the earlier exercises.
-    But if you are stuck, see [Exercise 2.2](/materials/htc/part2-ex2-queue-n.md).
+    But if you are stuck, see [HTC Exercise 2.2](/materials/htc/part2-ex2-queue-n.md).

 1. Submit your jobs and wait for the results